CristianMulait/Final-Project-FrontEnd-/README.md

 ---

-Built with ❤️ using modern web technologies for a premium laundry management experience.
+Built with ❤️ using modern web technologies for a premium coffee shop management experience.

+## Branching & PR Policy

+This repository follows a simple Git workflow required for the course:

+- `master` — protected production branch.
+Only the group leader merges `development` -> `master`.
+- `development` — active integration branch for ongoing work.
+All feature branches are merged here via Pull Request (PR).

+Rules:
+- Do not push directly to `development` or `master`.
+- Implement features on `feature/*` branches created from `development`.
+- Open a PR to merge feature branches into `development`.
+Request at least one review.
+- When ready for release, open a PR from `development` into `master` and let the group leader merge.

+See `CONTRIBUTING.md` for detailed instructions about PRs, commit message recommendations, and local setup.